 Similar to Art Extensions, I've had the opportunity to alter art for a theme or event.
 These were done while working at Wizards of the Coast and, among other pieces, may still be found on their website.

-(More examples to come, once I'm able to track them down.
+I wish I had more examples...
 Sadly, I was under NDA while working at WotC and do not have my original files.
-As I comb through what's publically available I will add to this.
+If I come across more in the public webpages, I will add them here.